en

 Walking along the Endoji Shotengai Shopping Street

-Just 15 minutes walk from Nagoya Castle, the Endōji shopping district, along with Osu and Ozone Shopping district, is one of the oldest shopping districts of Nagoya.
-In the past, Shikemichi was a samurai and merchant housing area and nowadays still features shrines and temples dating back to more than 400 years ago.
+Just a 15 minutes walk from Nagoya Castle, the Endōji shopping district, along with Osu and Ozone Shopping districts, are some of the oldest shopping districts in Nagoya.
+In the past, Shikemichi was a samurai and merchant housing area.
+Nowadays, it features shrines and temples dating back more than 400 years.
 Most old buildings are being renovated as cafes and restaurants, serving local and western food.

 Endoji Shotengai Shopping Street & Shikemichi (円頓寺商店街・四家道)